 Some of the best finds can come from private property, but legally, you aren’t even allowed to be on that property without some sort of approval to be there, and, to be honest, many people who do own private properties are not going to be agreeable to you coming there to dig for treasure.

 Many of these old properties have been with a family for a long time, passed down from generation to generation.
-The finds there can date back to colonial times, or even to the 1600’s, on rare occasion.
+The finds there can date back to colonial times, or even to the 1600s, on rare occasions.

 It’s not uncommon that someone’s old backyard lies upon on the field where some historical battle was fought.